PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-22 11:33:20
+Last updated: 2024-04-22 11:33:56
-Random Quote: I never wanted the throne, I only ever wanted to be your equal. - Thor
+Random Quote: The legacy of that shield is... complicated. - Sam Wilson